 Targeted strategies to improve regeneration in the injured CNS

-As we make progress in deciphering the pathways regulating axon regeneration in peripheral sensory neurons, we are testing whether manipulating neurons and non-neuronal cells, genetically or pharmacologically, enhances axon regeneration in the CNS, using both the spinal cord and the optic nerve injury models.
+As we progress in deciphering the pathways regulating axon regeneration in peripheral sensory neurons, we are testing whether manipulating neurons and non-neuronal cells, genetically or pharmacologically, enhances axon regeneration in the CNS, using both the spinal cord and the optic nerve injury models.

 Collaborators at Washington University